paracyite/job_tools/README.md

 **Use this mode for mass application**

+I've sort of neglected this at the moment.
+I was mainly trying to get tailor to work.

 ### tailor

 This mode opens up an editor of your choose (default is nvim) and allows you to manually configure data.txt